openoereb/pyramid_oereb/doc/source/index.rst

    :scale: 20 %
    :align: center

-The server basically provides access to the 4 services:
+The server provides access to the 4 services:

 * GetExtractById
 * GetEGRID
 * GetCapabilities
 * GetVersions

 The server is able to use ÖEREBlex, GeoAdmin API for gathering data.
-This need to be configured and prepared by the integrator of this package.
+This needs to be configured and prepared by the integrator of this package.
 In addition a small tool for loading legend symbols for each used WMS layer is included.

-For the moment we can provide a adapter to get the PDF static extract from mapfishprint.
+For the moment we provide an adapter to get the PDF static extract from mapfishprint.

 .. image:: ../images/overview.png
    :align: center